After reading this article, you will know:

-A custom model is a model that's isn't implemented in your datamodel.
-It is used to store sets of data in a object instead of using multiple loose variables.
+A custom model is a model that's isn't implemented in your data model.
+It is used to store sets of data in an object instead of using multiple loose variables.
+This means that they are great for purposes like data transmission and keeping your variables organized!
 You can find all your custom models via Tools > Custom models.
-Custom models come in two shapes.

 Webservice custom models.